SilenZcience/cat_win/README.md

 **OR alternatively** you can use the compiled version (*`Windows only`*):

-1. Simply download the [catw.exe](https://raw.githubusercontent.com/SilenZcience/cat_win/main/bin/catw.exe) file.
+1. Simply download the [catw.exe](https://raw.githubusercontent.com/SilenZcience/cat_win/main/bin/catw.exe) file to handle filecontents.
+2. Download the [cats.exe](https://raw.githubusercontent.com/SilenZcience/cat_win/main/bin/cats.exe) file to use the cat-shell (optional).
-2. Add the file path to your system-environment `PATH`-variables.
+3. Add the file path to your system-environment `PATH`-variables.

 > ⚠️ **You should never trust any executable file!** Feel free to compile the package yourself (e.g. using [PyInstaller](https://pyinstaller.org/en/stable/)).